iclr-blogposts/2024/_posts/2024-05-07-what-exactly-has-tabpfn-learned-to-do.md

 Furthermore, our results illuminate a key practical difference between TabPFN, which relies on in-context learning, and other neural network models for tabular ML.
 Skepticism around neural networks for tabular ML has been justified by problems stemming from the non-convexity of NN training.
 Note that the problem (in the small dataset context) with neural net training non-convexity is not fundamentally about the fact that one may have missed a global optimum with better performance.
 Rather, it is that deep learning requires babysitting and tuning of training hyperparameters that are unrelated to one's beliefs about the nature of a specific problem.
 Thus, a modified architecture, preprocessing method, or data selection method might be better matched for a particular dataset by accounting for that dataset's particular properties, but in the end perform worse due to problematic training dynamics.
 In the small dataset regime, the maximum performance (over all hyperparameter settings)  matters less than the performance on the default hyperparameter settings.
 Because the overall approach of TabPFN obviates this problem with pure in-context learning, the fundamental weaknesses of other neural network approaches do not apply.
 For example, our 1d experiments would not have been straightforwardly possible if we had retrained a neural network on each reconfiguration of the training data.
 If we had done so while keeping the training hyperparameters fixed, it would not represent what how people actually use such a neural network.
 On the other hand, if we had plotted results for carefully optimized hyperparameters, it is not clear whether the results would be illustrative of the general inductive biases of the neural network architecture, or merely of the behavior of an optimally-trained neural network.
 However, the flip side of this advantage of TabPFN is that our analysis applies not so much to TabPFN-the-method, as it does to [prior_diff_real_checkpoint_n_0_epoch_42.cpkt](https://github.com/automl/TabPFN/blob/d76f4ac7/tabpfn/models_diff/prior_diff_real_checkpoint_n_0_epoch_42.cpkt)-the-checkpoint.

 Finally, we believe our evaluation helps address some of the popular skepticism around TabPFN.
 While our results indicate that there remains substantial room for improvement, we found no evidence that would suggest that TabPFN's results were solely the result of overfitting a large neural network to public benchmarks.
 Rather, our results suggest that TabPFN learns a simple "world model" of the field of small tabular classification.
-This, in itself, makes TabPFN worthy of further theoretical and empirical study.
+This, in itself, makes TabPFN worthy of further empirical study.